 Upcoming Dates for Veterans Programs at High Hopes

 Sept 14 – Oct 12, 2018 (Women’s Group)

 For many individuals who have served in our military, the ability to remain relaxed in the present moment and make important connections with other people is more difficult than most of the general public.
 Often, this is a by-product of PTSD, or post-traumatic stress disorder.

 Additionally, when serving in the military, there is a demand for all individuals to be acutely aware of their surroundings at all times due to the perilous conditions faced each day.
 For many who have served, this hyper-vigilant state does not subside when returning to re-integrate into society.
 Making connections with civilians is challenging often resulting in a sense of isolation even when returning to home, friends and family.

-High Hopes is currently working with the Norwich Vet Center in identifying and referring Veterans to this program and supports it with a clinician during each session.
+If you or someone you know could benefit from this program please contact us.
+High Hopes is also working with Vet Centers in referring veterans to this program and they support it with a clinician during each session.

 Helping others while working as a Program volunteer provides therapeutic benefits, while also enabling volunteers the opportunity to build beneficial equine relationships.
 Volunteering is a great way to connect with the community and High Hopes volunteer support all aspects of our program from horse care to rider assistance to event support.

 High Hopes accommodates all four elements of therapeutic riding as defined by PATH Intl.: Recreation, Therapy, Sport, and Medicine in a unique way through our interdisciplinary team approach that includes the applied practices of both the Therapeutic Riding Instructor and licensed Therapists in the areas of Physical, Occupational, Speech and Language and Expressive Therapies.Find out more